2016 Australian Grand Prix: Post-race

 Particular praise after the race went to both newcomers Haas and debutant Jolyon Palmer, who delivered what The Guardian described as an "impressive" drive.
 Palmer had been able to hold off attacks by both Toro Rosso drivers for several laps in the closing stages of the race.
 Toro Rosso's Max Verstappen was very unhappy with his team's strategy in the race handling the situation, repeatedly complaining and swearing over the team radio.
 He lost several seconds in a rushed pitstop, after which he lamented that he had wanted to pit before his teammate Sainz.
 While driving behind Sainz when both where trailing Palmer, he asked for team orders to allow him to pass his teammate, which were denied, leading him to describe his team's strategy as a "joke".
 Verstappen received criticism for his outbursts, with Sky Sports describing him as sounding "like a teenager - and a sulky one at that".
 He later apologised to his team for his outbursts.

 The race also marked the first time the Driver of the Day award was introduced, as a move to increase fan engagement.
-The award originally went to Haryanto, who retired during the red flag period, but it was rewarded to Grosjean who helped the new Haas team to score their maiden points after the Formula One Management stated that, "In the interest of fairness, multiple votes identified as originating from the same source were not counted".
+The award originally went to Haryanto, who retired during the red flag period, but it was eventually given to Grosjean who helped the new Haas team to score their maiden points after the Formula One Management stated that, "In the interest of fairness, multiple votes identified as originating from the same source were not counted".